MileHacker Logo

 • Drink only commercially Bottled water or purified water.

-• Exercise caution with street food; select popular stalls with freshly prepared, hot meals.
+• Exercise caution with street food; select popular stalls with prepared on the spot, hot meals.

 • Use Insect repellent, especially during monsoon season, to ward off mosquitoes.